MrWildGear/eve.giveaway/README.md

    - This will test Python, tkinter, and basic GUI functionality

 2. **Test basic GUI**:
-   - Run `python src\test_gui.py` to test minimal GUI functionality
+   - Run `python src\main.py` to test the main application
-   - If this works, the main app should work too
+   - If this works, the executable should work too

 3. **Common causes**:
    - **Missing tkinter**: Python installed without GUI support